DoctorKhan/Manual-Override-Book/src/90_appendix/10_glossary.md

 > Terminology note (consistency across the book):
 > - Use “autopilot” for the state you’re in (e.g., “I was on autopilot”).
-> - Use “the NPC” for the mechanism/program that runs behavior while on autopilot (e.g., “an NPC pattern,” “the NPC program”).
+> - Use “The Autopilot” for the mechanism/program that runs behavior while on autopilot (e.g., “an Autopilot pattern,” “the Autopilot program”).
 > - Use “Player” for conscious awareness/agency (“the Player View”).
 > - “AI” refers only to the in-story AI research characters, not the autopilot mechanism.
-> - The word “robot” may appear as a metaphor in narrative passages, but prefer “autopilot”/“NPC” elsewhere.
+> - The word “robot” may appear as a metaphor in narrative passages, but prefer “autopilot”/“Autopilot” elsewhere.

 #### Advanced Concepts